Trump fires broadside at ‘pillaging’ Bidens, claims Ukraine push was only about ‘corruption’

 He added: “We’re investigating corruption.
 We’re not investigating campaigns.”

-The president’s comments come on a day of whirlwind developments in the House impeachment inquiry—with intelligence community Inspector General Michael Atkinson testifying behind closed doors on Capitol Hill, Democrats preparing subpoenas for the White House, and Secretary of State Mike Pompeo facing a deadline to comply with a separate subpoena—all over Trump's controversial July 25 phone call with the president of Ukraine in which he sought a Biden-related probe.
+The president’s comments came on a day of whirlwind developments in the House impeachment inquiry, with intelligence community Inspector General Michael Atkinson testifying behind closed doors on Capitol Hill, Democrats preparing subpoenas for the White House, and Secretary of State Mike Pompeo facing a deadline to comply with a separate subpoena—all over Trump's controversial July 25 phone call with the president of Ukraine in which he sought a Biden-related probe.

 His comments Friday drew skepticism from critics in Congress, including Sen. Mitt Romney, R-Utah.